Kotlin/kotlinx-rpc/README.md

 rpcClient.withService<AwesomeService>().sayHello("Hello from client!")
 ```

-Check out our [onboarding guide](ONBOARDING.md) for the thorough overview of all components and features.
+Check out our [getting started guide](GETTING_STARTED.md) for a thorough overview of all components and features.

 ## Configure the project